 Let transit take you out to the ballgame.

-The Seattle Mariners 2014 home season is underway.
-With area construction and a reduced number of on-street parking spaces, bus, train and ferry services provided by King County Metro Transit and its regional transit partners are excellent options for getting to and from Mariner games.
+With area construction and a reduced number of on-street parking spaces, bus, train and ferry services provided by King County Metro Transit and its regional transit partners are excellent options for getting to and from Mariners games.

 - Regularly scheduled transit service will get you to the game.
 Ride regularly scheduled transit service to and from Mariners games.
 There are no special Metro buses for Mariners games.